-While students may possess cell phones and Smart watches on school property, students are prohibited from turning them on and/or allowing them to be visible during the school day.
-Cell phones/Smart watches are not allowed to be out or on while riding the school bus.
-Student cell phones/Smart watches that are not kept off and out-of-sight during school hours will be confiscated and the parent/guardian must pick it up at the office.
+While students may possess cell phones on school property, students are prohibited from turning them on and/or allowing them to be visible during the school day.
+Cell phones are not allowed to be out or on while riding the school bus.
+Student cell phones that are not kept off and out-of-sight during school hours will be confiscated and the parent/guardian must pick it up at the office.